You’ve had a setback that’s knocked the wind out of you.

 Yet, I knew there was more within me.

 Plus, my husband validated this when he visited me in a dream and told me that I had more to do and be in my life.
+I discovered later that he was ultimately assigned to be one of my spirit guides.

 I had to grow my own wings.